 By focusing on the comparison in terms of heat and exposing all points we arrived at an alternative plot: the beeswarm plot.

 The bee swarm gave us a much more economical use of the space, allowing us to easily double the number of skills shown.
 Clustering them also enabled easier comparison whilst distributing them along the axis of primary interest - heat.
 D3 provided the force-based layout behind this.
-It also made it straightforward to transition to and from the scatterplot.
+It also made it straightforward to transition to and from the scatterplot, if we wanted.

 The space gained supported another enhancement to this visualisation: categories.
 We already had a categorisation of skills from earlier work which was easily adapted for this purpose.
 After experimenting with colours and multiple simultaneous groups, we settled on pulling out one category at a time.